open-feature/openfeature.dev/blog/2026-08-09-a-percentage-is-not-a-rollout.md

 custom JsonLogic operation that hashes a bucketing value with murmur3 and maps the result onto variants by relative weight, and by convention the bucketing value is the flag key concatenated with a targeting property so that two flags do not bucket the same subject identically.
-Every one of those choices, the hash function, the seed convention, weights-as-relative-rather-than-absolute, is flagd's rather than the specification's.
+Every one of those choices, the hash function, the seed convention, the use of relative rather than absolute weights, is flagd's rather than the specification's.
 A provider hashing a different value, or using a different function, is equally conformant and will place a different set of subjects in the exposed cohort at the same stated percentage.
 Many providers implement some form of fractional evaluation, but their allocation algorithms and portability guarantees may differ.